-Growing need for higher degree of strategic flexibility has led to substantial rise in establishments of these centers.
-They are designed as per the organizational structure and process flow to deliver a fully optimized impact that extends operational excellence and assists the management to focus on the strategic decision-making.
+Growing need for higher degree of strategic flexibility has led to substantial rise in establishment of these centers.
+They are designed as per the organizational structure and process flow to deliver a fully optimized impact that extends operational excellence and assists the management to focus on strategic decision-making.
 The implementation of shared services center brings about the complete re-engineering of primary business functions proposed to yield an enhanced effect on operational end function optimization.

 Easy availability of low-cost qualified labor and educated personnel is anticipated to drive SSC establishment in associated regions such as Latin America, East Europe, and Asia Pacific.
-Tax relaxation initiatives, such as tax-free zones and SEZs, by domestic legislations in the select territories have created a positive impact on SSC establishments.
+Tax relaxation initiatives, such as tax-free zones and SEZs, by domestic legislation in the select territories have created a positive impact on SSC establishments.

 Imminent tax benefits and availability of low-cost educated labor in regions such as Eastern Europe, Latin America, and Asia-Pacific are expected to boost the dynamic location shift of SSC entities to these geographies.
 The Latin American and Asia Pacific regions that deliver cheap labor and high tax relaxation in the present situation are presumed to eventually cut the tax reimbursements and offer cheap labor over the forecast period as they accomplish stable development and better living standards for the average population.

 End-uses analyzed in the study include pharmaceutical and clinical, legal, BFSI, and manufacturing.
 The growth in legal SSC establishments is projected at a CAGR of over 35% from 2015 to 2022, benefiting from the emerging trend of subcontracting litigation support services.
 Outsourcing of legal service providers has fueled industry growth for legally shared service centers market.